chintan17282/practical-application-module-5/README.md

 This is project report of analysis done as part of Berkley HAAS ML/AI practical application in Module 5.

 #### Overview
-The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.
+The goal of this project is to use visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.

 #### Approach
 There were many variables which were analyzed namely income, occupation, weather, time, marital status, co passengers and presence of children and their choice when they pickup coffee house,  carry away, and expensive or economic restaurants.